amberxuqianchen/lab-general/Lab_Server_Setup.md

 ## Step 5: Use matlab (optional)
 1. type `matlab` to see if it has been installed.
 2. Use X11 forwarding or VNC to get GUI (optional).
+Open terminal, type `ssh -X username@hostname` note the "X".
 If your mac is M chips and using X11 forwarding with XQuartz, do the following to fix the black background:
     - create a file "java.opts" in the home folder
     - codes inside that file:
     ```